sam-uel-ayo/alx-low_level_programming/0x12-singly_linked_lists/README.md

-0x12.
-C - Singly linked lists
+Singly linked lists in C